In the digital world, similar to the environment, there is a huge amount of trash.

 Be cool – don’t feed global warming with digital trash!

-Cut down your CO2 share, join the Digital Cleanup Day movement,
+Cut down your CO2 share, join the Digital Cleanup Day in

 *Andrae, Anders.
 (2020).
 Hypotheses for Primary Energy Use, Electricity Use and CΟ2 Emissions of Global Computing and Its Shares of the Total Between 2020 and 2030.
 WSEAS Transactions on Power Systems.
 15. 50-59.
 10.37394/232016.2020.15.6.